Nebivolol

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• Adverse Events (AEs): Nebivolol was associated with a lower incidence of adverse events compared to other second-generation beta-blockers, and it was generally well tolerated across studies.
+• Nebivolol was associated with a lower incidence of adverse events compared to other second-generation beta-blockers and maintained stable heart rate levels without significant reduction compared to other beta-blockers.